co2-git/prontojs/docs/when.md

 # development

-As a function, it is a sugar for `when.request.environment("development")`.
+As a silent function, it is a sugar for `when.request.environment("development")`.

 ```js
 // This